simvisage/spirrid/readme.rst

 you get the user interface to run one of examples described in the last section this document.

+In order to start the individual examples the top level directory of spirrid package must be included in the PYTHONPATH environment variable or in the sys.path variable of the executed script.

 Package structure
 =================